When Transformation Is a Vain Attempt

 I would like to emphasise that the following has various sources.
 So, of course, my own experiences during my professional life, but also folks of different companies and the exchange with them, whether at networking events, leadership workshops or at a drink with friends after work.
 It doesn't matter if it's a corporation, unicorn or tech giant.
 Nevertheless, my observations are mainly on German corporation-like companies because these are often more traditional, old-fashioned and resistant to change.

-More than two decades ago, John Paul Kotter pointed out that over two-thirds of all change and transformation initiatives fail.
-Unfortunately, not much has changed in this figure according to a McKinsey survey and other studies.
+More than two decades ago, John Paul Kotter pointed out that over two-thirds of all change and transformation initiatives fail1.
+Unfortunately, not much has changed in this figure according to a McKinsey survey and other studies2.
 The reasons given are improper behaviour as well as the attitude of employees and particularly executives.
 Shocking, no?
 This also applies to the current ubiquitous digital transformations.
-So, the problem is rarely technology, but human beings.
+So, the problem is rarely technology, but human beings3.
 In the following series of articles, I focus on various aspects of C-suites which, in my opinion, are heading in the wrong direction and I would like to change:

 Don’t hesitate to subscribe to the Twitter or RSS feed to get occasional notifications about new articles of this series.
 Do you already have some thoughts or own experiences in your mind?
 Feel free to share them and let them be part.